November 23rd, 2020

 While we have not been able to re-open to our usual capacity, we’ve been working hard to keep you engaged through the following activities:

-- Ongoing live performances and classes, including this summer’s production of All’s Well That Ends Well, chamber music concerts, and the upcoming Susan B. Anthony Project running October 16-18.
+- Ongoing live performances and classes, including this summer’s production of All’s Well That Ends Well, chamber music concerts, and The Susan B. Anthony Project.

 - The launch of The Hub, Hubbard Hall’s online activity program, which you can check out by clicking here or going to thedavidsnider.com